projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 *************************

 A number of kernel parameters control the behavior of ACRN-based systems.
-Some are applicable to the Service OS (SOS) kernel, others to the User OS (UOS) kernel, and some are applicable to both.
+Some are applicable to the Service VM kernel, others to the User VM kernel, and some are applicable to both.

 This section focuses on generic parameters from the Linux kernel which are